droosma/blog/content/post/first-opentelemetry-exporter/index.md

 }
 ```

-You'll notice I employ the `postCreateCommand` to invoke an external script.
-This is because, to create our collector exporter we need certain tools installed other than Go.
+I've utilized the `postCreateCommand` to trigger an external script since we require specific tools beyond Go to craft our collector exporter.
 The `postCreateCommand.sh` file contains the following:

 ```bash
 go install go.opentelemetry.io/collector/cmd/builder@latest
 go install github.com/go-delve/delve/cmd/dlv@latest
 ```

-The script should install the `builder` and `delve` commands. these are essential for building the custom collector and facilitating [debugging](#debugging-the-exporter).
+This script ensures the installation of the `builder` and `delve` commands, essential for building the custom collector and aiding in [debugging](#debugging-the-exporter).

-I faced issues running these commands directly from `devcontainer.json` inside the `postCreateCommand`.
-To minimize troubleshooting, I chose this strategy.
-One drawback is that whenever Visual Studio Code detects modifications to `devcontainer.json`, it prompts to rebuild and restart the container.
-With dependencies in a separate file, manual container rebuilding is necessary, but given that these are all the tools we need, it's not a big deal.
+I encountered challenges executing these commands directly from `devcontainer.json` within the `postCreateCommand`.
+To sidestep excessive troubleshooting, I adopted this approach.
+A minor inconvenience is that Visual Studio Code, upon detecting changes to `devcontainer.json`, suggests a container rebuild and restart.
+When dependencies are isolated in a separate file, manual container rebuilding becomes mandatory.
+However, considering these tools are all we need, it's a manageable trade-off.

-In the `forwardPorts` you will see I added ports 4317 (gRPS) and 4318 (http), as I wanted to use the oltp protocol for data transmission I added these ports to enable data transmission from our application to the custom collector.
+In the `forwardPorts`, you'll see ports 4317 (gRPS) and 4318 (http) are specified.
+As I intent to employ the oltp protocol for telemetry transmission, I added these ports, enabling data flow from our application to the custom collector.

 ## Building a Custom Collector

-To be able to run our custom exporter we will need to build a custom version of the OpenTelemetry Collector.
-This will allow us to run, test and debug the collector and the exporter that is part of it.
-The OpenTelemetry documentation offers a [fantastic guide](https://opentelemetry.io/docs/collector/custom-collector/) on this.
-But, as said, I prefer the `devcontainer` approach.
+In order to run our custom exporter, we must build a specialized version of the OpenTelemetry Collector.
+This enables the testing, debugging, and execution of both the collector and our custom exporter.
+While the OpenTelemetry documentation provides an [excellent guide](https://opentelemetry.io/docs/collector/custom-collector/) on this topic, I favor the devcontainer methodology for this project.

-OpenTelemetry offer a tool that allows us to easily build a custom collector.
-This tool is called [`builder`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder) and if you have followed along with the `devcontainer` setup, you should have it installed already.
+OpenTelemetry introduced a tool named [`builder`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder) to simplify the creation of a custom collector.
+Assuming you've set up the `devcontainer`` as described, this tool should already be installed on your environment.

-The builder uses a manifest file to know what to build.
-I saved this as OpenTelemetry collector builder: `otelcol-builder.yaml` in my repository's root.
+The builder utility requires a manifest file to direct its build process.
+I've named this file `otelcol-builder.yaml`[^1] and placed it in the root directory of my repository.

 ```yaml
 dist: